madhav-sharma/aamantran-backend-v0/phase_1_design.md

 ### User Interface (UI)
 - **Main Page**: `/` (GET) - Renders a Jinja template with:
-  - A table displaying all guests from DB, columns: ID, First Name, Last Name, Greeting Name, Phone, Group ID, Is Primary (checkbox, read-only), Ready (editable checkbox), Sent to WA (text), Sent At (datetime or 'N/A'), Delivered At (datetime or 'N/A'), Read At (datetime or 'N/A'), Message ID.
+  - A table displaying all guests from DB, columns: ID, First Name, Last Name, Greeting Name, Phone (with color class as per Appendix C), Group ID, Is Primary (checkbox, read-only), Ready (editable checkbox with auto-submit as per Appendix B), Sent to WA (text), Sent At (datetime or 'N/A'), Delivered At (datetime or 'N/A'), Read At (datetime or 'N/A'), Message ID.
   - Rows sorted by group_id then is_group_primary (descending).
-  - At the bottom: Inline input fields for new guest (First Name, Last Name, Greeting Name, Phone, Group ID, Is Primary checkbox).
+  - At the bottom: Inline input fields for new guest (First Name, Last Name, Greeting Name, Phone (with id="phone-input" and <span id="phone-error"></span> for validation as per Appendix C), Group ID, Is Primary checkbox).
   - Button next to inputs: "Add Guest" (POST to `/add-guest`, validates, adds to DB, redirects to refresh page).
   - Another button: "Send Invites" (POST to `/send-invites`, scans for ready=True and sent_to_whatsapp='pending', sends messages).
   - UX: Table allows seeing all records while adding (no separate form).
 Use simple CSS for validation errors (e.g., red borders).
 Display 'N/A' or empty for NULL timestamps.
+Inline JS for phone debouncing/formatting and ready auto-submit.
 - **No Bulk Upload**: Addition feels "bulk-like" but is one-at-a-time with context (user sees previous for reference, e.g., to match group_ids).
-- **Validation Feedback**: On add, if invalid (e.g., missing phone for primary), show error message above table and preserve inputs.
+- **Validation Feedback**: On add, if invalid (e.g., missing phone for primary, duplicate phone), show error message above table and preserve inputs (as per Appendix A/B).

 ### API Endpoints (FastAPI)
 - **GET /**: Render main Jinja template with guests data (query DB: `SELECT * FROM guests ORDER BY group_id, is_group_primary DESC`).
+Compute phone_class for each guest (as per Appendix C) and pass to template.
 - **POST /add-guest**:
   - Parse form data (first_name, etc.).
+Strip any human-readable formatting from phone (e.g., remove dashes) for phone before validation/storage.
-  - Validate fields and group rules (e.g., query DB for existing group_id, check primary rules).
+  - Validate fields, group rules (e.g., query DB for existing group_id, check primary rules), phone uniqueness and format (as per Appendix C).
   - If valid, insert into DB with raw SQL.
   - Redirect to `/`.
 - **POST /send-invites**: